Chaser2143/CS260/README.md

 - **Supports new user registration**

 - **Supports existing user authentication**

 - **Stores and retrieves credentials in MongoDB**

 - **Restricts application functionality based upon authentication**
+  - If you are not logged in, none of the api endpoints work.
+You can still access all the html, but nothing will be loaded or added to the DB